 Historically managed as a conventional year-round cow calf operation, the BX Ranch was severely overgrazed and in terrible shape when the current owner acquired it.
 Recognizing an opportunity and the ecological significance of a shortgrass prairie property of this size, and with help from The Nature Conservancy and the Savory Institute, current ownership committed to a long-term management plan including an intensive 3-year species inventory and vegetative analysis of the ranch.
 Meanwhile, they made the significant investment in the operational infrastructure on the ranch which allowed a change from conventional management to a more intensive and healthy short-rotation grazing practice that has worked wonders in returning the range to health.
 The enhanced working infrastructure has made the ranch much more productive with a healthy and resilient range condition and improved year-round carrying capacity now rated for more than 800 pairs.

 The 26,018 total acre BX Ranch is remarkably well served by brand new state-of-the-art regenerative grazing infrastructure.
 Facilities include 48 miles of new interior electric fencing, which make up a total of 38 standalone grazing pastures/paddocks (~650 acre avg. size).
 Each pasture is served by at least one and in most cases two or more of the more than 40 ponds and stock tanks across the ranch.
-Each paddock is served by a network of new 3” PVC water lines serviced by a 60,000 gallon water storage tank battery strategically located in the middle of the property.
-The enhanced ranch infrastructure has made the ranch much more productive and healthy range condition with a year-round carrying capacity now rated for more than 800 year-round pairs.
-The ranch is fully accessible to 4×4 ranch vehicles, serviced by a network of typical two-track ranch roads.
+Each paddock is served by a network of new 3” PVC water lines serviced by a 48,000 gallon water storage tank battery strategically located in the middle of the property.
+The enhanced ranch infrastructure has made the property much more productive with a vibrant and healthy range condition and a year round carrying capacity now rated for more than 800 year-round pairs.
+The ranch is fully accessible to 4×4 vehicles, serviced by a network of typical two-track ranch roads.